elliswmartin/pyhelpersLfA/README.md

 5. Continue to select a process until you would like to quit.

 # Background
 I developed some of these scripts while working at Letterform Archive in San Francisco, CA to assist with automating small tasks.
-The functions createImageDimensions, get_immediate_subdirectories, and moveJPGstofoldersHere were written by [Murray Grigo-McMahon]() ADD LINK
+The functions createImageDimensions, get_immediate_subdirectories, and moveJPGstofoldersHere were written by [Murray Grigo-McMahon](https://www.paperposts.me) for LfA.